pocomane/brewed-in-the-apocalypse/bita.md

 ```

 If the action instead is difficult meaning that the chance are very low, but
-still the scenarist want to give a possibility to the protagonist, ey can
+still the scenarist want to give a possibility to the PC, ey can
 point out that the action can not be accomplished by a single roll, but the
 protagonist must perform two or more of them.
 It will be successful only if all
 the rolls are successful or twists, and every twist will throw in a cost to